-Arriving, the experience was pro – bag drop at the front door and a pre-tee-off spread of food, sure to not be bothersome during the round.
-I already felt like an NBA or NHL player who talks about “game day meals” being gear towards performance.
+Arriving, the experience was pro – bag drop at the front door and a pre-tee off spread of food, sure not to be bothersome during the round.
+I already felt like an NBA or NHL player who talks about “game day meals” being geared toward performance.

 Solid start to the day – and I hadn’t even picked up my clubs.

-Getting comfortable up the mountain and trying to focus on golf was a but difficult because its beautiful.
+Getting comfortable up the mountain and trying to focus on golf was a bit difficult because it’s beautiful.
 The scenery is distracting.
 Much like I imagine playing Pebble Beach can mesmerize golfers with the crashing waves off the tee box as they have a narrow fairway to hit.
 Westwood is different.
 As the golf course is built around a mountain, the challenges building each hole are obvious, as documented by the course designer.
-Its a combination of the view looking out beyond the mountain, its another to try and decipher each hole as it doesn’t fully resemble your typical golf course.
+It’s one thing to have a view of out beyond the mountain, it’s another to try and decipher each hole at the same time as Westwood doesn’t fully resemble your typical golf course.

 Not your Typical Golf Course

-The holes are well marked and most are easy to see where you are shooting, but on a few, there’s little visual guidance as the elevation change doesn’t allow for you to see the pin or even the approach.
+The holes are well marked and most are easy to see where you’re shooting, but on a few, there’s little visual guidance as the elevation change doesn’t allow for you to see the pin or even the approach.

 Due to the changes in elevation and inclines in certain places, this course is power cart only.
 I haven’t golfed much with a power cart since playing golf as a kid in Palm Desert where the power carts are your means of transportation on and to the course.
 Equipped with GPS and details about the course, the power cart is a helpful caddy.

-Many of the holes are impressive, the most interesting was the blind decline and adjusting (or needing to know) distances of your clubs.
+Many of the holes are impressive, and the most interesting aspect was the blind decline and adjusting (or needing to know) distances of your clubs.
 On this day, my yardage was off.
-Probably due to the lack of play, but it didn’t set me up well for Hole 12.
+Probably due to my lack of play, but it didn’t set me up well for Hole 12.

 Hole 12: Carved Out of the Mountain